Feelings, emotions, states, moods

 Since this site was first launched in 1998 I have been building up an online collection of tips and techniques that appear to work well in enabling people to manage their moods and to feel more in charge of their lives.

-Site running costs are covered by Pegasus NLP so the information is free to use (although copyright is retained) and you do not have to pay a subscription fee nor endure garish and distracting adverts.
+Site running costs are covered by Pegasus NLP so the information is free to use (although copyright is retained) and you do not have to pay a subscription fee nor endure distracting adverts.

 Please feel free to use the material in your life – and do read both our caution and our disclaimer.
 These are necessary because, since human nature is so wonderfully complex, it is impossible to offer a particular tip or technique or piece of information that would be appropriate for absolutely everybody or which would even be effective for absolutely everybody.